ydideh810/MeetroInsights/replit.md

-# MEETRO - Meeting Recovery System
+# KAIRO - Meeting Recovery System

 ## Overview

-MEETRO is a cyberpunk-themed meeting recovery system that helps users extract actionable insights from meeting transcripts.
+KAIRO is a cyberpunk-themed meeting recovery system that helps users extract actionable insights from meeting transcripts.
 The application allows users to upload meeting files (text, DOCX, or SRT), analyze them using OpenAI's GPT-4 API, and generate structured meeting summaries with key decisions, action items, and follow-ups.

 ## User Preferences